merenlab/anvio/anvio/docs/programs/anvi-report-inversions.md

              --fetch-filter inversion
 {{ codestop }}

-### Inputs
+### Other essential inputs to run this program

-The main input for this command is a %(bams-and-profiles-txt)s, which is a TAB-delimited file composed of at least four columns:
+The main input for %(anvi-report-inversions)s is a %(bams-and-profiles-txt)s, which is a TAB-delimited file composed of at least four columns:

 * Sample name,
 * %(contigs-db)s,
 * %(single-profile-db)s generated with the inversion fetch filter,
 * %(bam-file)s.

-You can also add two column for the R1 and R2 fastq files so that anvi'o can compute the inversion's activity.
+If you are interested in also characterizing inversion activity statistics across samples, you will also need to add two more columns into the %(bams-and-profiles-txt)s file to point out the paths for the R1 and R2 FASTQ files.

 Here is a standard run with default parameters: